aaronleon1/instagram-clone/README.md

 ### When uploading a test post

-Feel free to test out post uploading and commenting.
+Sign up is reaquired to post, so feel free to use any test/dummy credentials like test1234567@gmail.com.
 Press the X icon on your post to delete it from the database.

-### Known Issues

-- Users can currently sign up without a username.
-Must introduce form validation for compliance with all database requirements.

 ### Current Focus
 - Sign-up form validation
 - Working to implement likes
-- Further styling on for image uploader when logged out